 Laser resurfacing.
 This treatment uses high-energy light to burn away damaged skin.
 Laser resurfacing may be used to reduce wrinkles and refine hypertrophic scars.

 Punch grafts.
 These are small skin grafts to replace scarred skin.
 The surgeon uses a small tool to make (punch) a small hole in the skin and remove the scar.
 Then the scar is replaced with a small piece of unscarred skin.
-This is often taken from the back of the earlobe.
 Punch grafts can help treat deep acne scars.

 Surgical scar revision.
 This is surgery to remove the entire scar and rejoin the skin.
 A new scar will form.
 The goal of this surgery is to create a less obvious scar.
 Surgical scar revision is often done on wide or long scars, scars that healed in an abnormal way, or scars in very visible places.

 Radiation therapy.
 This is not used often.
-It's used mainly for scars that don't resistant to other treatments.
+It's used mainly for scars that are resistant to other treatments.